isotoma/react-cognito/README.rst

 - UC1 Registering a user with the application
 - UC7 Delete a user attribute for an authenticated user
-- UC8 Update a user attribute for an authenticated user

 Planned for version 1.1, but not yet implemented
 ------------------------------------------------